-A section of data storage on Recordable media that is both readable and writable but only by the drive.
-On systems that require Drive Authentication, the host can only read data values from the Protected Area by using the Drive Authentication process and the host can use Drive Authentication process to request the drive to write data to the Protected Area but can not specify the actual data values to be written to the Protected Area.
+A section of data storage on AACS Recordable Media that is both readable and writable but only by the Encryption Drive.
+On systems that require AACS Drive Authentication, the host shall only read data values from the Protected Area by using the AACS Drive Authentication process and the host shall use the AACS Drive Authentication process to request the Encryption Drive to write data to the Protected Area but shall not specify the actual data values to be written to the Protected Area.